 What might be happening is that your company is selling ice cubes, and Salesperson A sells to California (known for its hot weather) while Salesperson B sells to Alaska (known for, well, ice and snow).
 If you were to switch territories, Salesperson A may fail to make any sales at all in Alaska, while Salesperson B sells $5 million in California.

-At the sales team level, SPM helps the members to set realistic and achievable goals and can add automation into the mix to make their job a little bit easier.
+At the sales team level, Sales Performance Management helps the members set realistic and achievable goals and can add automation into the mix to make their job a little bit easier.

 Improving Performance with Automation